Birmingham’s bold bid to host the first carbon neutral Commonwealth Games

 Birmingham is easily accessible via train from all major UK cities, with regular trains from London, Manchester, Liverpool and Cardiff arriving in less than two hours.
 Most events are in Birmingham, but, from there, short train journeys can also take you to the other hosts: Coventry, Wolverhampton, Cannock, Sandwell and Leamington Spa.
 Shuttle buses will be in operation at train stations.

 Thanks to the progressive plans of organisers and the city council, it will be even easier to leave the car at home – every Games ticket will include free local bus, train and tram travel.
-“Building on the recent launch of Birmingham's Clean Air Zone, this will help us reduce carbon emissions and air pollution around our venues – making Birmingham 2022 the cleanest and greenest Commonwealth Games ever,” said Ian Ward, leader of Birmingham City Council.
+“Building on the recent launch of Birmingham's clean air zone, this will help us reduce carbon emissions and air pollution around our venues – making Birmingham 2022 the cleanest and greenest Commonwealth Games ever,” said Ian Ward, leader of Birmingham City Council.

-Spectators will be also encouraged to utilise new green walking and cycling routes, with new segregated cycle paths on the A34 and A38 already connecting Birmingham communities with host venues Alexander Stadium and Edgbaston Cricket Ground respectively.
-New rapid bus services will provide further connections between venues.
+Spectators will be also encouraged to utilise new green walking and cycling routes, with segregated cycle paths on the A34 and A38 already connecting Birmingham communities with host venues Alexander Stadium and Edgbaston Cricket Ground respectively.
+New rapid bus services will provide further links between venues.

 Buy local

 Prioritising local, independent businesses when shopping, eating and drinking is one of the easiest ways to reduce your environmental footprint while travelling; independent businesses purchase more local stock than retail chains, and local hospitality businesses also source ingredients from nearby stockists.
 Buying locally also cuts carbon emissions and keeps money within communities.
-At just £1.99 a month, an Independent Birmingham membership provides a valuable resource for eco-conscious visitors, and offers exclusive discounts at some of the city’s top indie retailers, restaurants and bars.
+At just £1.99 a month, an Independent Birmingham membership provides a valuable resource for eco-conscious visitors and offers exclusive discounts at some of the city’s top indie retailers, restaurants and bars.

 Partake in sustainable activities

-Nineteenth-century canalside stable Birmingham Roundhouse is the independent heart of the city’s sustainable boom.
+Nineteenth-century canalside stable Birmingham Roundhouse is the heart of the city’s independent sustainable boom.
 Backed by the Canal & River Trust and National Trust, and with vital funding secured from the National Lottery, a pioneering volunteer-led programme has enabled this horseshoe building to resurface as a green hub for locals and tourists alike.
 Visitors can see the city differently through new walking, cycling and kayaking tours.

 “The Roundhouse is possibly our most ambitious building restoration project to date, and I’m delighted that we’ve been able to breathe new life into this wonderful building,” said Stuart Mills from the Canal & River Trust.